PowerShell/WindowsCompatibility/docs/Build.md

 ## Building Help Documentation

-The Help Documentation for this project is generated using PlatyPS.
+The Help Documentation for this project is generated using [PlatyPS][PlatyPS].
 The markdown files located in [docs/Module/][ModuleDocs] are transformed to MAML external help documentation.
 As a result, Comment Based Help should not be used in this project.